-The objective of Article 101 is to ensure that undertakings do not use agreements, whether horizontal or vertical,5 to prevent, restrict or distort competition on the market to the ultimate detriment of consumers.
-Article 101 also pursues the wider objective of achieving an integrated internal market,6 which enhances competition in the European Union.
+The objective of Article 101 of the Treaty is to ensure that undertakings do not use agreements, whether horizontal or vertical7, to prevent, restrict or distort competition on the market to the detriment of consumers8.
+Article 101 of the Treaty also pursues

+5 Commission Notice on the definition of the relevant market for the purposes of Community competition law (OJ C 372, 9.12.1997, p.
+5) or any future Commission guidance relating to the definition of relevant market for the purposes of Union competition law including any guidance that might replace the Market Definition Notice.

+6 OJ L 1, 4.1.2003, p.
+1.

+7 Further guidance on the definition of ‘vertical agreement’ within the meaning of Article 1(1), point (a) of Regulation (EU) X is provided in section 4.2. of these Guidelines.

+8 See for example, the judgments of 21 February 1973, Europemballage Corporation and Continental Can Company v Commission, Case 6/72, EU:C:1973:22, paragraphs 25 and 26; 17 February 2011,

+the wider objective of achieving an integrated internal market, which enhances competition in the Union.
 Undertakings may not use vertical agreements to re- establish private barriers between Member States where State barriers have been successfully abolished.

-Article 101 applies to vertical agreements and restrictions in vertical agreements that affect trade between Member States and that prevent, restrict or distort competition.7 It provides a legal framework for the assessment of vertical restraints,8 which takes
+Article 101 of the Treaty applies to vertical agreements and restrictions in vertical agreements that affect trade between Member States and that prevent, restrict or distort competition9.
+It provides a legal framework for the assessment of vertical restraints10, which takes into account the distinction between anti-competitive and pro-competitive effects.
+Article 101(1) of the Treaty prohibits agreements that appreciably restrict or distort competition.
+However, that prohibition does not apply to agreements that fulfil the conditions of Article 101(3) of the Treaty, notably where the agreement provides sufficient benefits to outweigh its anti-competitive effects, as indicated in the Article 101(3) Guidelines11.

-4 OJ L 1, 4.1.2003, p.
-1.

-5 For the application of the VBER, Article 1(1)(a) of the VBER defines a ‘vertical agreement’ as “an agreement or concerted practice entered into between two or more undertakings each of which operates, for the purposes of the agreement or the concerted practice, at a different level of the production or distribution chain, and relating to the conditions under which the parties may purchase, sell or resell certain goods or services”.
-Further guidance on this definition is provided in section 4.2. of these Guidelines.

-6 See for example judgments in Case 6/72 Europemballage Corporation and Continental Can Company v Commission EU:C:1973:22, paragraphs 25-26; Case C-52/09 TeliaSonera Sverige EU:C:2011:83, paragraph 22; Case C-209/10 Post Danmark A/S v Konkurrencerådet EU:C:2012:172, paragraphs 20- 24 and Case C-413/14 P Intel Corp.
-Inc. v Commission EU:C:2017:632, paragraph 133.

-7 See inter alia judgments in Joined Cases 56/64 and 58/64 Grundig-Consten v Commission EU:C:1966:41; Case 56/65 Technique Minière v Maschinenbau Ulm EU:C:1966:38; and Case T-77/92 Parker Pen v Commission EU:T:1994:85.

-8 For the application of the VBER, Article 1(1)(b) of the VBER defines a ‘vertical restraint as “a restriction of competition in a vertical agreement falling within the scope of Article 101(1) [emphasis

-into consideration the distinction between anti-competitive and pro-competitive effects.
-Article 101(1) prohibits agreements that appreciably restrict or distort competition, while Article 101(3) exempts those agreements falling within Article 101(1) that provide sufficient benefits to outweigh their anti-competitive effects.9

-While there is no mandatory sequence for the assessment of vertical agreements, it generally involves the following steps:
+While there is no mandatory sequence for the assessment of vertical agreements, the assessment generally involves the following steps:

-First, the undertakings involved need to establish the market shares of the supplier and the buyer on the market where they respectively sell and purchase the contract goods or services.
+first, the undertakings involved need to establish the market shares of the supplier and the buyer on the relevant market where they respectively sell and purchase the contract goods or services;

-If the relevant market share of the supplier and the buyer each do not exceed the 30% market share threshold, the vertical agreement is covered by the safe harbour created by the VBER, provided that it contains neither any hardcore restrictions nor any excluded restrictions that cannot be severed from the rest of the vertical agreement.
+if neither the market share of the supplier nor that of the buyer exceeds the 30% market share threshold set out in Article 3 of Regulation (EU) X, the vertical agreement is covered by the safe harbour established by the Regulation, provided that the agreement does not contain hardcore restrictions within the meaning of Article 4 of the Regulation or any excluded restrictions within the meaning of Article 5 of the Regulation that cannot be severed from the rest of the agreement;

-If the relevant market share is above the 30% threshold for the supplier and/or the buyer, it is necessary to assess whether the vertical agreement falls within Article 101(1).
+if the relevant market share of the supplier or the buyer exceeds the 30% threshold or the agreement contains one or more hardcore restrictions or non- severable excluded restrictions, it is necessary to assess whether the vertical agreement falls within the scope of Article 101(1) of the Treaty;